Kevin-Miao/189-PytorchTF/README.md

-# Week 8: Using TensorFlow and Pytorch
+# Week 8: Using TensorFlow and PyTorch

-Welcome to the assignment for `Pytorch/TensorFlow Tutorial` in EE16ML.
+Welcome to the assignment for `PyTorch/TensorFlow Tutorial` in EE16ML.
 This repository and the contained files have been created by team **DSS**, consisting of Amanda Ma, Kevin Miao, Sandeep Sainath and Youngli Hong.

-## Pre-Requisites
+## Pre-requisites

 Before you start this assignment, we assume the following pre-requisite knowledge: